swcarpentry/shell-novice/03-pipefilter.md

     $ head -1 sorted-lengths
       9  methane.pdb

-Giving `head` the parameter `-1` tells us we only want the first line of the file;
+Using the parameter `-1` with `head` tells it that we only want the first line of the file;
 `-20` would get the first 20,
 and so on.
-Since `sorted-lengths` the lengths of our files ordered from least to greatest, the output of `head` must be the file with the fewest lines.
+Since `sorted-lengths` contains the lengths of our files ordered from least to greatest, the output of `head` must be the file with the fewest lines.

 If you think this is confusing,